biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Prerequisites"></a>
 ## Prerequisites

-Execution of the scripts requires a local installation of Python 3 (van Rossum and Drake 2009), Blast (Altschul et al. 1990) and Rstudio (R Core Team 2017; RStudio Team 2020).

-**BLAST+**
+**BLAST**

-Please go to official [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) page and install the correct version for you operative system.
-To verify that the tool works correctly, enter to the terminal or the command prompt and type:
+Please go to  the official [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) page and install the correct version for you operating system.
+To verify BLAST was installed correctly, type:

 ```sh
 blastn